($1,060) Cost to ship a car from St. Louis, MO to Tucson, AZ

 The time of the year

-The time of year and weather conditions in St. Louis and Tucson play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both St. Louis and Tucson can impact car shipping prices.

 St. Louis experiences hot summers, cold winters, many thunderstorms, and tornados.
 There's a chance that the climate will affect your move so be sure to check the forecast ahead of time.